.Paying for the sins of your family.

-As I have grown older, I still hear people speaking about it but never had a mind to truly dig deeper into it until a few months back.
+As I have grown older, I still hear people speaking about it but never had a mind to truly dig deeper until a few months back.
 A young man’s family from my local church have been struggling with many different issues.
 The family’s name came up in a recent prayer session and someone remarked: “Poor X family, they are paying for the sins of their ancestors.”

 I felt stumped.
 How do I pray for this type of situation?